Haiku Poems: History, Definition and Examples

 What is haiku and what makes it unique?
 Well, let's break it down.
 We'll start by understanding what exactly a haiku is.
 Then, we'll explore its origins in Japan and how it became popular worldwide.

-Lastly, we'll discuss some famous haiku poems.
-Did you know that, according to a recent survey, 72% of poetry enthusiasts consider haiku to be one of the most accessible forms of poetry for beginners?
+Lastly, we'll discuss some popular haiku poems.
+Did you know that, according to a recent survey, 72% of poetry enthusiasts consider haiku to be one of the most accessible kinds of poetry for beginners?

 Additionally, haiku has seen a 35% increase in popularity on social media platforms over the past five years.